RubenGres/blog/src/posts/infinitecanvas.md

 ## Aftermath

-On November 11 we made a reddit post to advertise our project.
+In November we made a reddit post to advertise our project.
 This is the only time we talked about it and still got 57 unique users with 1040 generated pictures in a few days.
 We had a few surprises with our small user base, only one user griefed by covering smaller images in the default room, while people continued existing images to form a collaborative collage.

 In the end, even if the project was short lived it still allowed us to learn a lot of different technologies, platforms and low level AI tinkering.
 Though the project is now defunct, you can still watch it in action in [this youtube playlist](https://www.youtube.com/watch?v=Rx_LL-SMYyw&list=PL7CV00e3X_pVhvbY91KX21bv3gSnBTzHN).